-- The Department of Justice Asset Forfeiture Program plays a critical role in disrupting and dismantling illegal enterprises, depriving criminals of the proceeds of illegal activities, deterring crime and restoring property to victims. - The U.S. Marshals Service serves as the primary custodian of seized property for the program.
-The Marshals identify and evaluate assets and manage and dispose of the majority of the assets seized and forfeited through the program. - The Marshals manage a wide array of assets, including real estate, commercial businesses, cash, financial instruments, vehicles, jewelry, art, antiques, collectibles, vessels and aircraft. - Proceeds generated from asset sales are used to operate the program, compensate victims and support various law enforcement efforts.
+- ▶ The Department of Justice Asset Forfeiture Program's mission is to use asset forfeiture as a tool to deter, disrupt and dismantle criminal enterprises by depriving criminals of the instruments of illicit activity. - ▶ The U.S. Marshals Service serves as the primary custodian of seized property for the program.
+The Marshals identify and evaluate assets and manage and dispose of the majority of the property seized for forfeiture. - ▶ The Marshals manage a wide array of assets, including real estate, commercial businesses, cash, financial instruments, vehicles, jewelry, art, antiques, collectibles, vessels and aircraft. - Proceeds generated from asset sales are used to operate the program, compensate victims and support various law enforcement efforts.